Communist-run Cuba puts brakes on private sector expansion

 But Castro said in a speech to parliament last month that the government had detected wrongdoings in the sector, from tax evasion to the use of goods of illicit provenance, that it needed to curb before expanding further.

 "We are not renouncing the development of the self-employed sector," said Castro.
-"However, it is necessary to respect the laws, consolidate what we have achieved ... and resolutely confront the illegalities and other deviations from the established policy."
+"However, it is necessary to ... resolutely confront the illegalities and other deviations from the established policy."

+Castro also said the state had detected cases where "one same person has two, three, four and even five restaurants," which was problematic in a country that pledges to prevent the accumulation of wealth by individuals.

 He said the government had agreed on a package of such measures that it would publish in due course.

-On Tuesday, Granma wrote that Cuba would start requiring certain entrepreneurs such as bed-and-breakfast owners, builders and restaurant owners to use bank accounts that the tax authority could verify.
+Cuba would start requiring certain entrepreneurs such as BnB owners, builders and restaurant owners to use bank accounts that the tax authority could verify, Granma wrote on Tuesday.

-"The Cuban state's utmost priority is to put its house in order," Granma wrote.

 Reporting by Sarah Marsh; Additional Reporting by Nelson Acosta; Editing by Jonathan Oatis